AwalaApp/network-website/service-providers/implementation/architecture.md

 As the name implies, RPCs resemble a pattern we developers are familiar with: Function calls.
 You pass some input and get some output back -- unless something goes wrong, in which case an exception is thrown.

-But the thing with unreliable networks like the Internet is that things going wrong is the rule, not the exception.
+But the thing with networking in the real world is that things going wrong is the rule, not the exception.

 RPCs work well in a reliable network: One with a low round-trip time and an adequate throughput.
 But clients become more complicated with the need to implement retries, timeouts and [circuit breakers](https://martinfowler.com/bliki/CircuitBreaker.html) in order to cope with an unusually high round-trip time or an unusually low throughput.
 Additionally, TLS handshakes exacerbate this issue by further delaying the transmission of the actual payload.